 You should wear loose-fitting clothing that is easy to change out of.
-One support person (spouse, friend, caregiver, family member) may accompany you on the day of your appointment, and wait outside of the procedure room.
+You may want to arrange for someone to drive you home after the procedure.
+One support person (spouse, friend, caregiver, family member) may accompany you on the day of your appointment, but not into the procedure room.